" form Archives - LuxSci

 person entering info into login form

-Criteria for HIPAA-Compliant Online Forms
+Criteria for HIPAA Compliant Forms

 HIPAA requires that all Protected Health Information (PHI) be secured to protect the privacy of the individuals identified in the PHI.
 If your form falls into both of the following categories, it must conform to HIPAA standards: